martinsson/BugsZero-Kata/README.md

 Practice Designing code for less bugs

 Take any codebase that you'e familiar with, and try to identify potential errors that a user could provoque, or another developer could introduce while extending the code.
 Imagine an alternative design that would solve or improve that problem.
+The purpose is to experiment with design alternatives, so it is optional to actually write code and you probably don't want to write tests at all - you'll get more time for experimentation that way.

 You could take a project like the Legacy Code Retreat [trivia](https://github.com/caradojo/trivia) example